Enoch72/GeocodingLite/README.md

 ```
  docker-slim build --target geocodinglite --tag geocodinglite-slim
 ```
-# Quickstart - Download from dockerhub and run an image of the container
+# Quickstart - Download from Docker Hub

 Download the container and test it: